If you live in a property owned by Manchester City Council, you may be able to buy your home - even if it's managed by another housing organisation.

 - you have been a tenant for at least three years.

 - you live in housing that is reserved for elderly people or disabled people; or

 - or you have been a tenant for less than three years.

-You get a discount on the price, so it's cheaper than buying something similar on the open market.
+You will get a discount on the price.
 How much discount you get depends on how long you have been a tenant, and the type of property you live in.

 Can you afford to buy?

 Before you apply to buy your home, make sure you can afford it.
 Think about the future, when your circumstances may change.
 Bear in mind that house prices and interest rates could go down in future as well as up.

 Look at all the costs, not just mortgage repayments.
 You’ll have additional costs and responsibilities you may not have as a tenant, such as repairs and maintenance.

 See Can I afford to buy my home?
 (Government website).
 You can get a calculation of how much discount you can get too.